 While many Americans may not consider the ADA to be specifically applicable to them, the truth is that the ADA will protect you at some point in your life.
 Whether your leg is broken and you require a wheelchair and curb cuts in the sidewalk, or you acquire a medical condition that impacts a major life activity, the ADA protects your civil rights during these times.
 Additionally, the majority of disabilities are acquired later in life, affecting 35.2% of individuals over the age of 65 as compared to 10.6% of individuals ages 18 to 64, and only 6.3% of children under age 17.
 If you live long enough, you will likely experience some type of disability or a condition that would be considered a disability under the ADA—and this law will protect you.

-The passing of the ADA is one of the most critical elements in the history of disability rights in the U.S. It is one of the world’s most comprehensive pieces of civil rights legislation, affecting nearly 40 million Americans and dramatically expanding the rights of people with disabilities in all walks of life to be included, supported, and empowered.
+The passing of the Americans With Disabilities Act is one of the most critical elements in the history of disability rights in the U.S. It is one of the world’s most comprehensive pieces of civil rights legislation, affecting nearly 40 million Americans and dramatically expanding the rights of people with disabilities in all walks of life to be included, supported, and empowered.
 Playgrounds, public transportation, voting, and retail stores were all effected by the law and required accommodations and accessibility for disabled individuals.

 Prior to the ADA’s passing, civil liberties for people with disabilities in public spaces were sparse, and protections were piecemeal.
 While prior laws like Section 504 of the Rehabilitation Act prevented discrimination in federal places and policies, it was still common for disabled individuals to be discriminated against in public spaces.
 An individual with a wheelchair could be denied entry into a movie theater.
 A person with cerebral palsy could be asked to leave a restaurant if their appearance or voice made other patrons uncomfortable.
 An employer could have openly refused to hire an individual with Autism, a physical disability, or a pre-existing medical condition.
 Now, under the ADA, it’s difficult to imagine these injustices taking place so frequently, and with no legal recourse.